Julia Morgan: Early life and education

+Childhood

-Morgan, the daughter of Charles Bill Morgan and Eliza Woodland Parmelee Morgan, was born on January 20, 1872, the second of five children.
+Morgan, the daughter of Charles Bill Morgan and Eliza Woodland Parmelee Morgan, was born in San Francisco on January 20, 1872, the second of five children.
 Her mother, Eliza, grew up as the indulged daughter of Albert O. Parmelee, a cotton trader and millionaire who financially supported the couple when they moved to San Francisco.
-Two years after their daughter's birth, the Morgans moved to a home they had built in the suburb of Oakland.
+Two years after their daughter's birth, the Morgans moved across San Francisco Bay to a home they had built in Oakland.
 Though the Morgans resided on the West Coast, Eliza still kept close ties with her family.
-Upon the birth of each Morgan child, the Parmalees sent funds for the family to travel by the transcontinental railroad so that the infant could be christened in the traditional Parmelee family church in New York.
+Upon the birth of each Morgan child, the Parmelees sent funds for the family to travel by the transcontinental railroad so that the infant could be christened in the traditional Parmelee family church in New York.

-Charles Morgan, a mining engineer from New England who had married into a wealthy family, did not succeed in any of his business ventures, so the family relied heavily on the Parmelee fortune.
+A mining engineer from New England, Charles Morgan did not succeed in any of his business ventures, so the family relied heavily on the Parmelee fortune.
 In 1865, Charles had his first venture in California when he bought land in Santa Paula to unsuccessfully drill for oil.
 He later cofounded the Shasta Iron Company, which was dissolved in 1875 after limited income.
 In mid-1878, Eliza took the children to New York to live near the Parmelees for a year while Charles worked in San Francisco.
-In New York, Julia met her older cousin Lucy Thornton, who was married to successful architect Pierre Le Brun.
-After returning to Oakland, Julia kept in contact with Le Brun; he encouraged her to pursue a higher education.
-In New York, Julia had been sick with scarlet fever and was kept in bed for a few weeks.
+In New York, Julia met her older cousin Lucy Thornton, who was married to successful architect Pierre LeBrun.
+After returning to Oakland, Julia kept in contact with LeBrun; he encouraged her to pursue a higher education.
+In New York, Julia had been ill with scarlet fever and was kept in bed for a few weeks.
 As a result of this illness, she was prone to ear infections throughout her adult life.
-Upon the death of Albert Parmelee in July 1880, and Julia's grandmother moved into the Oakland house, bringing with her the Parmelee wealth.
+Upon the death of Albert Parmelee in July 1880, Julia's grandmother moved into the Morgans' Oakland house, bringing with her the Parmelee wealth.
 Both Julia's mother and grandmother provided strong female role models, who because of their wealth had a strong degree of power in the Morgan household.